-These recipe cards summarise some of the techniques and models that we use to help clients.
-Some are our own, some come from other people.
-All of the documents are commentable – please do let us know what you think of them!
+These recipe cards summarise some of the techniques and models that I use to help clients.
+Some are my own, some come from other people.
+All of the documents are commentable – please do let me know what you think of them!

 Social, Networking and Social Networking

 Modern Networking – a framework for how, as individuals, we can make sense of how and where we should be putting our networking energy

 Four Heads for Social Networks – what channels should you use when, and how can you work out if you should adopt a new one?

 Three principles for social networks – three simple ideas to help focus and get greater impact from your social networking communication.

 Collaborative Personae – how to identify the different team types in which we might work, and therefore understand what “collaboration” means in those contexts